 Most Saint Anselm students will borrow from the federal student loan programs.
-Approximately 79% of the 2018 graduating class borrowed an average of \$24,866 of federal student loans (Direct and Perkins Loans) over their four years.
+Approximately 79% of the 2020 graduating class borrowed an average of \$24,712 of federal student loans (Direct and Perkins Loans) over their four years.

 To help meet the Family Contribution, parents may borrow through the Federal Direct Parent Loan for Undergraduate Students (PLUS) program or private parent loans.
-In the 2018-2019 academic year 19% of parents borrowed through the parent loan programs with a median loan of \$19,834.
+In the 2019-2020 academic year, 10% of parents borrowed through the parent loan programs with a median loan of \$21,361.

 In addition to the federal student loans and parent loans, some students borrow alternative loans to cover their Family Contribution.
-In the 2018-2019 academic year 15% of enrolled students borrowed through an alternative loan program, with a median loan of \$17,948.
+17% of 2019-2020 graduates borrowed through an alternative loan program with a median loan of \$32,147.